michaelmob/WebMCam/README.md

 <b>WebM Examples:</b><br/>
 https://github.com/thetarkus/WebMCam/tree/master/Preview

-Recording massive resolutions with high framerate may not turn out as expected!
+Recording massive resolutions with high framerate may not work out as expected!
 Do not open an issue about this!